TROG111/SatNav/README.md

  2_1_4 - bug fix for adding new location

  2_1_5 - added: 1) new 'update location' button; 2) added validation to command line entry of ::pos strings; 3) enabled entry of 'spaces' in locations names entered via the command line

+ 2_1_6 - fixed 1) problem with 'new location' and 'update location' always assigning location to Alioth; 2) added a heartbeat mechanism so that SatNav will auto turn off if the player moves out of range (and the SatNav databank is unloaded by DU); 3) added a 'delete location' button to the main screen